billkellett/databricks-kafka-demo/README-Kafka-server-setup.txt

 - MANUAL EDIT STEP
 --- Open in an editor: kafka/kafka_2.12-2.4.1/config/server.properties
 --- find the line #advertised.listeners
 --- uncomment the line and insert your machine's IP address.
-For example, if your IP address is 1.2.3.4 the final result will look like this: advertised.listeners=PLAINTEXT://1.2.3.4:9092
+For example, if your IP address is 1.2.3.4 the final result will look like this: advertised.listeners=PLAINTEXT://1.2.3.4:9092 - NOTE: if you do not have a static IP address, you will have to do this step every time you start the machine.

 III.
 Every time you start the Kafka server, perform these steps